Rishabbh-Sahu/extractive_summarization/README.md

-## Extractive Summarization based on word frequency using Spacy
+## Extractive Summarization based on word frequency using Spacy:

 Aim of this project is to showcase how using word and sentence importance, we can formulate a crisp summary of any document or article.
 Started with word level importance and their weights, followed by sentence level where these weights were aggregated to determine sentence level importance.